felipetovarhenao/bell-tutorials/public/markdown/00_introduction.md

-# A Friendly Introduction to Programming with bell, for Musicians
+# Programming with _bell_

-_2024 © Felipe Tovar-Henao_
+> _a musician-friendly introduction to programming with the bell programming language_

 ## Introduction

 This series of tutorials is designed to introduce musicians, especially those with little to no prior programming experience, to the basics of computer programming in _bell_.
-Whether or not you have experience with text-based programming—or even programming within **Max**—these tutorials aim to guide you step-by-step through the fundamentals.
+Whether or not you have experience with text-based programming — or even programming within [Max](https://cycling74.com/) — these tutorials aim to guide you step-by-step through the fundamentals.

 ## What is _bell_?